 So, Why Do Poop Sweats Happen?

-There isn't one specific reason for sweating during a bowel movement, but one of the most common causes is constipation, which an estimated 33 out of 100 adults over the age of 60 suffer from, according to the U.S. Department of Health and Human Services.
+There isn't one specific reason for sweating during a bowel movement, but one of the most common causes is constipation, which an estimated 33 out of 100 adults over the age of 60 have, according to the U.S. Department of Health and Human Services.

 "As you bear down, you take a deep breath in and push, which decreases the amount of blood returning to your heart and therefore the amount of blood leaving it," explains Dr. Wolfman.
 "Pressure receptors in the blood vessels in your neck detect the increased pressure from straining and trigger a slowing of the heart rate to decrease the blood pressure.
 This low blood pressure can lead to sweating, dizziness and fainting."

-If you suffer from certain chronic conditions such as irritable bowel syndrome (IBS), Dr. Wolfman notes that you may be more prone to experiencing this vasovagal response.
+If you have certain chronic conditions such as irritable bowel syndrome (IBS), Dr. Wolfman notes that you may be more prone to experiencing this vasovagal response.